olooney/fourth_gen/README.md

 the error message, and makes a judgment call about what the return value should have been.

-Of course it's possible to chain this together with having `fourth_gen` the function for you:
+Of course it's possible to chain this together with having `fourth_gen` write the function for you:

 ```python